TheBarret/Pixel/README.md

 This would print the letter 'A' on the screen, because i is 0 and the string array begins with 0.

 ----------------------------------------------------------------------------------------------------
-Hooking keyboard input
+keyboard input
 ----------------------------------------------------------------------------------------------------
 Keys can be defined with { and }, the assembler will convert the keys to memory address values that corresponds with an address offset within the memory data.
 The format is the same as defining variables except you set your keys between the braces.

-The instruction 'key [var]' will store the current keystroke that is equal to the defined key variables.
+The instruction 'key [var]' will store the current keystroke that is equal to the defined key variable.
-If no keystroke was set, it will store a 0 instead.
+If no keystroke was recorded, it will store a 0 instead.

 Supported characters:
 ```